TheVinayakGore/MenzyCart/README.md

 ## 📤 Deploy Your Own

-Want to deploy your own version of Stock-Manager ?

 You can easily deploy it using Vercel in just a few steps :

 ## 🚀 Steps to Deploy on Vercel

-1. Push the project to GitHub
+1.Push the project to GitHub
 	- Make sure your code is committed and pushed to a GitHub repository.
-2. Login to Vercel
+2.Login to Vercel
 	- Go to vercel.com and sign in with GitHub.
-3. Import your GitHub Repository
+3.Import your GitHub Repository
 	- Click on + New Project → Import Git Repository.
 	- Select the Stock-Manager repo from the list.
-4. Configure Environment Variables
+4.Configure Environment Variables
 	- Add your environment variables during the setup:

 ```bash
 MONGODB_URI=your_mongodb_connection_string
 ```

 5. Choose Framework Preset
 	- Vercel will auto-detect the Next.js framework.
 Leave the default settings unless custom.
 6. Deploy
 	- Click Deploy and wait for Vercel to build and deploy your app.
 	- Once done, you’ll get a live URL like:

 ```bash
 https://your-project-name.vercel.app